Calls for expressions of interest

 8. Market description

-This contract concerns the provision of support services for the technical implementation of all ongoing and future COLEAD projects/programmes.
+This market concerns the provision of support services for the technical implementation of all of COLEAD’s current and future projects/programmes.

 All successful tenderers will be offered a framework contract, which will specify the names of the selected experts and the maximum daily fee per expert.
-In some cases, and following the evaluation of the proposed CVs, the fees mentioned in the contract may differ from the fees proposed in the financial offer of the tenderer.
+In certain cases, and following evaluation of the proposed CVs, the fees mentioned in the contract may differ from the fees proposed in the tenderer’s financial offer.

-The objective of this tender is to create a pool of experts with the sought expertise, as described in “Type of activities”, who can be mobilised by the COLEAD’s technical team when needed.
+The objective of this call for tenders is to create a pool of experts with the required expertise, as described in the “type of activities”, who can be mobilised by COLEAD’s technical team if necessary.
 Services will therefore be required on an as-needed basis and through ordering letters specifying the terms of the assignments.

-As a result of the aforementioned, it is important to note that within this tender, although signing a framework contract is a pre-requisite to work with COLEAD, it does not guarantee that all service providers will be asked to carry out assignments.
+As a result of the above, it is important to note that in the context of this call for tenders, although the signing of a framework contract is a prerequisite for working with COLEAD, this does not guarantee that all service providers will be invited to carry out assignments.

 • Local ownership ;